Hepatica americana

 Plant grows in the wild/spontaneouslyPlant is native to PA Synonyms: Anemone americana, Hepatica nobilis var. obtusa

-Grows in the woodlands.
+Grows in moist, shaded woodlands.

 Present throughout the state.